AndyWalker81/pands-project2021/README.md

 ## 7. Conclusion

 As the first coding project of this scale conducted by the author, it was a good experience.
-No major issues needed to be overcome, but there were also challenges such as in the development of the 'automatic' outputs of the scatter plots.
+No major issues needed to be overcome but there were also challenges such as in the development of the 'automatic' outputs of the scatter plots.
 The Project has given the author more confidence in their coding ability and has shown what can be acheived with the use of Python libraries.
 In addition, whilst no formal conclusions about the data itself were drawn for the Project and detailed in this document, it was interesting to look at the visual data and think about what it represents.

 ## 8. References